Back to All Events

 Time: 10:00am -6:00pm

-Topics Covered: Join Linda Chido for the first opportunity in Austin to explore the foundations of the Mische Technique.
-The Mische Technique, rooted in the practices of the Northern Renaissance masters like Jan van Eyck and Hieronymus Bosch, is a form of indirect painting built through carefully layered stages.
-Revived and reinterpreted in the 1950s by Austrian artist Ernst Fuchs, founder of the Vienna School of Fantastic Realism, and carried forward through a living chain of artist-teachers across the decades.
+Class Description: Join Linda for an immersive introduction to the foundations of the Mische Technique.
+Rooted in the practices of Northern Renaissance masters like Jan van Eyck and Hieronymus Bosch, this luminous form of indirect painting is built through carefully layered stages.
+Revived and reimagined in the 1950s by Austrian artist Ernst Fuchs, founder of the Vienna School of Fantastic Realism, the technique has since been carried forward through a living chain of artist-teachers.

 Materials Needed: